Big Sky Fire District Burning Information

 - Open burning may be conducted between March 1 and November 30.
 You will be liable for all fire suppression costs and damage resulting from any escaped or uncontrollable fire.
 MCA 50-63-103

 - In all cases, restitution can be ordered separately from the criminal fine.
-Restitution may include but are not limited to paying damages to other property owners and paying for the firefighting resources.
+Restitution may include but is not limited to paying damages to other property owners and paying for the firefighting resources.

-- A permit holder may delegate the following duties to a designated responsible person; however, the permit holder is ultimately responsible for violations.
+- A permit holder may delegate duties to a designated responsible person; however, the permit holder is ultimately responsible for violations.

 - Notice of Burn: Each permit holder or designee must activate their permit on each day that burning is anticipated.

 - Preparation for Fires: Before a fire is set, the permit holder or designee shall ensure that adequate fire suppression equipment and personnel are present for fire control during the duration of the burn.

 - Safe Conditions: No fire shall be set if wind or other weather conditions make it hazardous to burn.
 If wind or other conditions change making a fire hazardous, the fire must be extinguished as quickly as possible.

 - Where there is high fire danger, because winds or other conditions make burning hazardous, or if fire suppression equipment and resources are not available, permits may be temporarily suspended until safe conditions exist and to allow assignment of burn priorities (if others request permission to burn at the same time).

 - Rural fire chiefs may close their Fire Service Area or Fire District to open burning, when necessary.